durai23/slurm_installation/slurm_installation.md

 On the master node:
 <pre>cd /etc/slurm
 vim slurm.conf</pre>
-Copy the form’s Slurm configuration file that was created from the website and paste it into slurm.conf.
+Copy the form’s Slurm configuration file that was created from the website and paste it into slurm.conf.\
+Executing the command slurmd -C on each compute node will print its physical configuration (sockets, cores, real memory size, etc.), which can be used in constructing the slurm.conf file.\
 Install the configuration file in <sysconfdir>/slurm.conf.
 Or save the resulting output to /etc/slurm/slurm.conf, or the default location in /usr/local/etc/slurm.conf.

 Now that the master node has the slurm.conf correctly, we need to send this file to the other compute nodes.